nestordemeure/nestordemeure.github.io/content/cooking/savoury/sandwich/egg_toast.md

 images:
 ---

-This is pretty much peak cheesy toast experience[^message].
+This is pretty much peak cheesy toast experience[^message]: it is crispy, cheesy, very flavorful, yet filling like a generous slice of a savory cake.
 Plus, as a nice bonus, once you have the ingredients, you can just pile them up in the right order and be done with.
-There are no intermediate cooking steps or other elements that would make it a time consumming process.
+There are no intermediate cooking steps or other elements that would make it a time-consuming process.

 [^message]: A message I sent after my first time cooking this dish reads: "This is what food is meant to be."